andriiholovan/millionaire-quiz-app/README.md

 Data is loading dynamically from the API https://api.npoint.io/.
 That remote json resource has data validation and could be easily extendable.
-To use your own schema feel free to put data url to QUIZ_DATA_URL env variable.
+Feel free to put data url to QUIZ_DATA_URL env variable to use your own resource.

 ```bash
 QUIZ_DATA_URL=https://[your_api_is_resource_here] npm run dev